-According to the World Bank, it is the easiest European country to do business with.
-As the top destination for foreign direct investment in Europe, the UK government welcomes thousands of overseas businesses every year.
+The United Kingdom (UK) has a population of 67.1 million and is the fifth largest economy1 in the world in 2020.
+The UK comprises of England, Scotland, Wales and Northern Ireland.
+According to the World Bank, the UK is eighth in the 2019 Ease of Doing Business ranking, and the second easiest European country to do business with.
+As the top destination for foreign direct investment in Europe, the UK market welcomes thousands of overseas businesses every year.

 Singapore and the UK share a common working language, and similar legal, accounting, and political systems.
 This makes it easier for Singapore companies to do business in the UK.
 With a highly skilled and educated English-speaking workforce, you will not have problems understanding and dealing with your British counterparts when you set up your business in the UK.